Arpitgoyalgg/chat-nextjs/README.md

 - create a `.env.local` file in the root of the project and paste the below line in it.

   `NEXT_PUBLIC_BACKEND_BASE=http://localhost:1337`
 - Here `http://localhost:1337` is the address to the backend server running locally.
-[Here]() is the backend.
+[Here](https://github.com/Arpitgoyalgg/chat-nextjs-backend) is the backend project repository.

 - `npm run dev` would run the dev server.